youngker/apparmor-wiki/AppArmorDBus.md

 # Querying DBus Peer Security Context

 The apparmor security context of a peer's connection can be found using the org.freedesktop.DBus.GetConnectionCredentials() bus method.
+Older version of Ubuntu use the Ubuntu specific org.freedesktop.DBus.GetConnectionAppArmorSecurityContext bus method instead.

 Example. in C++